uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.12 =
+* New: You can now add shortcode attributes and use them in snippets.
+Any attribute you define becomes available as a variable in PHP & Universal code snippets.
+* Tweak: We improved the way the editor is loaded when users enable the “Disable syntax highlighting when editing code” in their profile.
+* Tweak: We adjusted the way the editor gets refreshed when changing a snippet code type.
+* Fix: The Auto-Insert location was getting reset with every code type change.

 = 2.0.11 =
 * New: Automatically disabled snippets due to errors will now be highlighted in the list for easier debugging.